 Bolting the camera onto a sturdy tripod, using a single focus point, the sharpness of this lens produced the best results from f/4 to f/11, with apertures above this level starting to suffer from diffraction.
 Center sharpness is generally better than the edges and when we’re really pixel peeping, f/11 gives the sharpest levels.
 Unexpected, as when a lens has not hit its sharpest by f/4, it’s usually f/8 which is the happy medium.

 In general, this lens seems to work the best when delivered a decent amount of light.
 The f/2.8 aperture extends the usefulness into reasonably low light conditions, but for the sharpest results, this lens is much better as a general walkabout lens.
 With reasonable light levels, images come out well-defined, with a good degree of contrast for the price point.

 How Does It Compare?

 How the Sigma 19mm f/2.8 DN stacks up against the rest, depends on which camera body you are currently using.
 On the Sony platform, as a general use lens, there’s the possibility of the Sony E 50mm f/1.8 OSS.
 This one has a more standard focal length, a wider aperture, and also benefits from image stabilization.
 However, it also costs nearly twice as much.
 Like most things in life, you have to pay for that extra level of quality.

-There’s also the consideration of the Canon 50mm f/1.8 if you’re happy using an adapter on a Sony.
-A cheap and cheerful walkabout lens, which provides good optics and is great value for money.
+There’s also the consideration of the Canon EF 50mm f/1.8 STM if you’re happy using an adapter on a Sony.
+This is a cheap and cheerful walkabout lens, which provides good optics and is great value for money.
 Optical quality is on par with the Sigma and comes in a touch cheaper.
 Both of these alternatives are not as wide as the Sigma, but the comparisons are more about the overall package than just focal length.